How older students can help School Reporters

 - From the section Teacher resources

-School Report is a secondary school project will help showcase the news created by 11 to 16-year-olds
+School Report is a secondary school project that showcases the news created by 11 to 16 year olds.

 Being a mentor can be a valuable experience for older students, as well as for the School Reporters themselves.

 Here are some tips for involving older students:

 - give older students some briefing and context about the project beforehand, especially if they haven't previously been School Reporters

 - explain to mentors that it's not just about offering expert journalistic advice - just talking through problems can often be a huge help to the younger students